justeattakeaway/fozzie-components/packages/generator-component/generators/app/templates/README.md

     }
     ```

-    If you are using Webpack, you can import the component dynamically to separate the header bundle from the main `bundle.client.js`:
+    If you are using Webpack, you can import the component dynamically to separate the `<%= name.template%>` bundle from the main `bundle.client.js`:

     ```
     import '@justeat/f-<%= name.default %>/dist/f-<%= name.default %>.css';